alexfaisca/grpc_secure_bank/README.md

 A distributed bank application that supports user authentication through the Needham-Schroeder protocol and communication in HTTP/2 through gRPC, and sports a custom database managemer system built with hibernate.

+Checkout the demo video to see it all coming together!

 ## Contents

 This repository contains documentation and source code for the *Network and Computer Security (SIRS)* project.